Online Multi Camera-IMU Calibration: Experimental Results

 \subsection{Multi-Camera EKF Results with Visual Overlap}

+To validate the efficacy of the filter design, we used a multi-camera IMU rig that is capable of rigidly mounting cameras and an IMU in various setups shown in \cref{fig:CalibrationRig}.
+Using this rig, it was possible to test the filter using both PoE and USB 3.0 cameras and differing rates.

 Using a stationary ChArUco calibration target, data was collected exciting all six degrees of freedom while keeping the calibration pattern in the field of view for both cameras.
-The time translation filter operated on the USB sensors, and the calibration filter was applied on the sensor output and camera detections using the OpenCV \textit{estimatePoseBoard()} function.
-We found that the filter consistently converged on sensor extrinsic parameters given the measurements and typically within 20 seconds of the initial detections of the fiducial marker.
+The time translation filter operated on the USB sensors, and the calibration filter was applied on the sensor output and camera detections using the OpenCV estimatePoseBoard function.
+We found that the filter consistently converged on sensor extrinsic parameters given the measurements and typically within 20 seconds of the initial detections of the calibration target.

-Additionally, the dual camera configuration convergence time was compared to single camera configurations by running the filter with a single camera measurement stream. \cref{fig:Cam1Y,fig:Cam2Y} show the convergence of a single camera extrinsic parameter when only one camera is used in the filter.
-When both cameras are used, as shown in \cref{fig:DualCamY}, the filter converges faster and more consistently.
-Similar results were seen in the remaining translational and rotational axes.
+Additionally, it was possible to run the filter with either one of the camera measurement streams.
+Shown is the convergence of the main axis of offset between the cameras in the IMU frame.
+In this case, that is the y-axis. \cref{fig:Cam1Y,fig:Cam2Y} show the convergence of the camera extrinsics when only a single camera is used in the filter.
+When both cameras are used, shown in \cref{fig:DualCamY}, the filter converges faster and more consistently.
+Similar results were seen in the remaining translation and rotation axes.